Republic1024/voice_verification_code/README.md

 [中文](README_zh.md)
 [English](README.md)

+## Input and Output

+- Input: "abcdefg"
+- Output: An MP3 file with the voice reading the input

+## Introduction

 This project generates MP3 files for individual letters of a given text or random letter strings and combines them into a single MP3 file.
 It uses the Google Text-to-Speech (gTTS) API and the `pydub` library for audio manipulation.

 ## Features